TBG

 Note: there is something weird with the wiring between the dining and kitchen, so sometimes these lights flicker or will turn on together.
 To stop the flickering, adjust the brightness ("living room lights to 80%").

 Thermostat: located near the work desk.
-It's a "smart" thermostat that programs itself but generally:
+It's a "smart" thermostat that trys to program itself but generally:

 • Winter: heats to 23 during the day and 18 overnight